Linlab-slu/TSSr/README.md

         # 3243:    4289 chrII 809377 809389      -       809377   1.169316          0.779544 809377 809389                  13    3.398098
         # 3244:    4290 chrII 809707 809710      -       809707   1.364203          0.974431 809707 809710                   4    1.726241

+  The distributions of core promoter shape (PSS or SI) can be illustrated by a histograms with plotShape function.
+Please be noted that there is only one shapeCluster slot, so either PSS or SI can be saved in the shapeCluster slot depending on which method argument was used for shapeCluster.

         plotShape(myTSSr)

 ![04_Shape_plot_of_ALL_samples](https://github.com/Linlab-slu/TSSr/raw/master/vignettes/figures/04_Shape_plot_of_ALL_samples_v2.png)